EarthCubeInGeo/resen-core/docs/resencoreimages.rst

 There might be times when there is the need to use a resen-core image without the `resen`_ tool, e.g. when a new image is being created and has not been integrated in the `resen`_ tool.
-To proceed you need `docker`_ installed in your system and enough resources allocated for the compilation.
+To proceed you need `docker`_ installed in your system and enough resources allocated for compilation.
 The following command will start jupyter lab based on the resen-core image that was pulled previously , i.e. earthcubeingeo/resen-core:2019.1.0 ::